 North American consumers enjoy the avocados and berries grown in transnational agribusinesses in the Mexican state of Michoacán.
 Fulvio denounces the slave-like conditions of the avocado and berry fields, noting that avocados are considered “green gold” and berries called “blue gold.”
 What does this metaphor mean?
 Visit a supermarket and consider your own consumption of these products and the hands that produced them.
-Get ideas from the Supermarket Tour Guide.

 The industrialization of agriculture and urbanization have been major factors in the decline of farming in all three countries.
 But while the rural population in both Canada and the U.S. has dropped from around 30% to 20% since 1960, Mexico has experienced a drop from 50% to 20%.
 Discuss the impact of this drop on the self-sufficiency of Mexican campesinos, the growth of poor barrios in burgeoning cities, and increasing unemployment.